 Nobody wants them, but a lot of us have them.
 In fact, more people are living with varicose veins than you may even imagine.
 That’s because aging happens to be one of the top causes of the condition.

 Think about it… the veins in our legs are constantly working against gravity to keep blood moving uphill and back to our heart.
 It shouldn’t be surprising that they are affected by the passing of time and the wear and tear of living.

 The good news is varicose veins usually are not dangerous.
-Although they may be unpleasing cosmetically and may cause some discomfort and pain, varicose veins rarely lead to more serious health problems.
-However, it is very important to see your doctor immediately if you experience worsening pain, swelling or changes in your skin.
+Some may be unpleasing cosmetically and some may cause some discomfort and pain.
+But, because varicose veins usually involve veins that are close to the surface of the skin, the condition rarely leads to more serious health problems.

 There are medical treatments available for varicose veins.
-And the latest techniques are far easier and safer than the procedures used in our parents’ generations.
+The latest techniques are far easier and safer than procedures used for our parents’ generations.
 If you would like to know more about treatment options, check with your doctor about your specific situation.

-Some people find the following tips helpful in reducing the discomfort, improving the look and slowing the progression of varicose veins.
+The following tips may be helpful in reducing the discomfort, improving the look, and slowing the progression of varicose veins.

 - Ask your doctor about compression socks.
 Wearing compression stockings/socks can help improve blood circulation in your legs.
 To work effectively, compression stockings/socks must fit properly.
 Your doctor and pharmacist can help you find the right size.

 - Keep the blood flowing in your legs.
 Avoid sitting or standing for prolonged periods.
 The blood in your legs can not flow as well when you remain in the same position for a long time.
 Make sure to get up and move around at least every 20 – 30 minutes.